11AN-CODE/Task-Tracker/README.md

 Templating: EJS

 Styling: Tailwind CSS (via CDN)

+## 🔒 Security Configuration
+To prevent the leakage of sensitive information (database credentials and secret keys), this project requires environment variables.

+1. Installation and Usage
+Install dotenv: You should install a package like dotenv to load variables from a .env file:

+Bash

+npm install dotenv
+Create .env File: Create a file named .env in your project root:

+ .env
+Update .gitignore: Ensure your .gitignore file contains the line .env to prevent the file from being accidentally uploaded to GitHub.

+Load Variables in index.js: Add the following to the very top of your main application file (index.js):

+JavaScript

+require('dotenv').config();

 ## 🚀 Setup and Installation
 Follow these steps to get a local copy of the project running.